rohittingane/90DaysOfDevOps/2026/day-20/day-20-solution.md

 ### Objective

 The objective of this project is to build a Bash script that automates log file analysis.
 The script validates user input, analyzes server logs, identifies errors and critical events, generates a summary report, and archives processed log files.

-This project demonstrates how Bash scripting can automate repetitive system administration tasks.
+This project demonstrates how Bash scripting can automate repetitive system administration tasks and reflects a real-world DevOps automation workflow.

+---

-### Real-World Scenario
+### 🌍 Real-World Scenario

-In a production environment, servers generate thousands of log entries every day.
-It is not practical for a DevOps Engineer or System Administrator to manually inspect every log file.
-An automated log analyzer helps quickly identify errors, detect critical issues, generate reports for troubleshooting, and archive processed logs to keep the working directory organized.
+In production environments, servers generate thousands of log entries every day.
+Manually reviewing these logs is time-consuming and inefficient.

+A Log Analyzer helps DevOps Engineers and System Administrators by:

+- Validating user input before execution
+- Detecting errors and critical events
+- Identifying the most frequent issues
+- Generating a summary report
+- Archiving processed logs for better organization

+This automation reduces manual effort and speeds up troubleshooting.

 ---